 - refer cases to the Channel programme where there is a radicalisation concern - refer cases where a crime may have been committed to the Police - act as a source of support, advice and expertise to all staff when deciding whether to make a referral by liaising with relevant agencies - consider the view of the child when making a referral; encourage a culture of listening to children and their wishes and feelings - act as a point of contact and liaise with the three safeguarding partners (the local authority, the clinical commissioning group & the chief officer of police) - liaise with the respective Headteacher and/or Executive Headteacher to inform him/her of any issues and ongoing investigations (especially ongoing enquiries under section 47 of the Children Act 1989 and police investigations).
-This should include being aware of the requirement for children to have an Appropriate Adult present where necessary. - refer cases of suspected abuse or allegations to the relevant investigating agencies - refer cases where a person is dismissed or left due to risk/ harm to a child and the DBS as required - liaise with the case manager and the LADO where there are concerns about a staff member - liaise with staff (especially pastoral support staff, school nurses, IT Technicians & SENDCO's) on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies - be able to understand the unique risks associated with online safety (in particular children with SEN & disabilities) and know how to keep children safe whilst they are online in school and at home. - be alert to the specific needs of children in need, those with educational needs and young carers - take part in strategy discussions or attend inter-agency meetings and/or support other staff to do so and to contribute to the assessment of children - liaise with the Local Authority and other agencies in line with 'Working Together to Safeguard Children (2018, updated 2020)' ensure that in exceptional circumstances, where the DSL / DDSL is not available, provision / staffing is in place so there is no - delay in undertaking appropriate action ensure that relevant safeguarding files are transferred to the new school or college should the child move on, and be responsible for the process for doing this - understand relevant data protection legislation regulations, especially the Data Protection Act 2018 and the General Data Protection Regulation - be aware of the arrangements for Looked After Children, in accordance with section 186 to 196 of KCSIE 2022
+This should include being aware of the requirement for children to have an Appropriate Adult present where necessary. - refer cases of suspected abuse or allegations to the relevant investigating agencies - refer cases where a person is dismissed or left due to risk/ harm to a child to the DBS as required - liaise with the case manager and the LADO where there are concerns about a staff member - liaise with all staff on matters of safety and safeguarding (including online and digital safety) and when deciding whether to make a referral by liaising with relevant agencies - understand the risks associated with online safety and that the filtering and monitoring systems are in place (working with IT technicians) - be able to understand the unique risks associated with online safety (in particular children with SEN & disabilities) and know how to keep children safe whilst they are online in school and at home. - be alert to the specific needs of children in need, those with educational needs and young carers

+- take part in strategy discussions or attend inter-agency meetings and/or support other staff to do so and to contribute to the assessment of children - liaise with the Local Authority and other agencies in line with 'Working Together to Safeguard Children (2018, updated 2020)' - ensure that in exceptional circumstances, where the DSL / DDSL is not available, provision is in place so there is no delay in undertaking appropriate action - where children leave the Academy; ensure their safeguarding file is handed over to the new school as soon as possible, and within 5 days for an in-year transfer or within 5 days of the start of a new term.
+This should be kept separate from the main student file. - understand relevant data protection legislation regulations, especially the Data Protection Act 2018 and the General Data Protection Regulation - be aware of the arrangements for Looked After Children, in accordance with KCSIE 2023